Click here for the home page

 To conquer the mighty, and show them mercy once they are conquered."(20)

 They did a better job because their soldiers were better.
 In the 300 years from 50 B.C. to 250 A.D., no barbarian could do more than prick the outer defenses of the empire.
 While there were occasional revolts, they never spread beyond the province where they started, and like the barbarian mischief, always occurred near the frontier.
 For the vast majority of Rome's subjects, this was the Pax Romana, a time of peace longer and more enduring than any seen since.
 It was also a time of security, for the Empire maintained a huge army of nearly a third of a million men, when none of its enemies could muster more than a tenth of that number.
-The Roman army did not even have to alter its organization; of the 25 legions that served Caesar Augustus, 19 were still in existence two hundred years later, and nearly all of them had been in the same camp for 100 years or more.
+The Roman army did not even have to alter its organization; of the twenty-five legions that served Caesar Augustus, nineteen were still in existence two hundred years later, and nearly all of them had been in the same camp for 100 years or more.
 In fact, nine legions never changed their campsite at all!
 Because no army changes its organization until it has to, there's something to be said for an army so good that it didn't have to make any changes for three centuries.

 With the frontiers secure, Roman administrators were free to promote the urban life throughout the provinces.
 In the already civilized areas the cities grew in size and magnificence; in the tribal lands new cities were built and barbarians learned to act civilized.
 For them it might only be skin deep, but their children would grow up as literate citizens of a modern community.
 Gradually the new patchwork of city-states spread over the whole Empire.

 Nowadays everyone considers civilization a good thing because civilized people live longer and better.
-Back then this wasn't so obvious; it is unlikely that Roman peasants lived any longer than barbarian peasants and since the cities were breeding grounds for disease--even after the introduction of plumbing--the Roman city-dweller's life expectancy was also short.
-In fact, the Roman soldier was likely to outlive both barbarians and civilians (unless he came to a violent end), due to better medical care, plenty of excercise, and sanitation in the military camps; the legionaire's life expectancy was in the 60s, compared with no better than the 40s for anyone else.
+Back then this wasn't so obvious; it is unlikely that Roman peasants lived any longer than barbarian peasants, and since the cities were breeding grounds for disease--even after the introduction of plumbing--the Roman city-dweller's life expectancy was also short.
+In fact, the Roman soldier was likely to outlive both barbarians and civilians (unless he came to a violent end), due to better medical care, a better diet, plenty of exercise, and sanitation in the military camps; the legionaire's life expectancy was in the 60s, compared with no better than the 40s for anyone else.
 The Empire might bring greater security and things like roads, commerce and aqueducts, but classical civilization is not really about anything tangible.
 What the thinkers of the day valued the most about civilization were the mental achievements it produced.
 Arts and sciences were not to be judged by their usefulness, they were valued because they set men apart from animals.

 Just how many of the Empire's subjects could read and write is debatable.
 The amount of graffiti on Pompeii's buildings suggests a literacy rate of one quarter to a third of the population--about as high as it can get in a pre-industrial society.(21) Beyond Greece and Italy, and in the countryside, it must have been much lower.
 It is unlikely that in Africa or Britain more than a few percent of the population could read or write.(22)